codesharedot/dex-price/README.md

-# monetha price
+# neblio price

-Gets the monetha price with Python (from JSON).
+Gets the neblio price with Python (from JSON).

 https://pythonbasics.org